solana-foundation/solana-improvement-documents/proposals/0059-add-transaction-receipt-attestation-to-gossip.md

 }
 ```

+Each node would push the batch every N slots and then every node in the network
+especially RPCs can aggregate these and serve them to light clients.

 ### Eviction Policy

 The standard eviction policy for a gossip entry is to store one record per node.